Why Is My AC Making Loud Noises? A FL Tech Answers.

 Clicking sounds may mean there is an electrical issue within your control panel.
 Faulty electrical signals create clicking noises with tiny sparks of electricity and by continuously causing switches to turn on and off.
 If you hear clicking along with loud popping or see sparking, turn your AC unit off and call for professional help.

-7. Squealing or Squeaky Noise
+7. Squealing Noise

 If your air conditioner is making a squealing or squeaky noise, more than likely the fan belt is loose.
 You may need to have it replaced or simply readjusted.